 This keto brownies recipe is a modified recipe from my friend Megan Kelly.
-She has an incredible site Renewing All Things – Biblically Based Nutrition and is a Licensed Esthetician specializing in holistic nutrition, woman’s hormones, and spiritual health.
+She has an incredible site Renewing All Things – Biblically Based Health, Nutrition and Lifestyle specializing in neurobiology, healing, and mental health.

 Chocolate Chip Keto Brownies